 The statistics say it all.
-In a recent study, when marketers included a video in an email, click-through rates increased by 200-300 percent.
+According to a recent study, including a video in an email increased click-through rate by 200-300%.
 Even simply putting the word “video” in an email subject line boosted open rates by 19 percent.
 Video emailing is the hottest new method for distributing campaigns, and for good reason.

 There are many effective ways that video emailing can be useful for your business:

-- Creating a more meaningful brand association: Most people would rather do business with someone they can put a face and a voice to.
-By sending a video email with yourself in the recording, your customers will be able to make a more personal association to your brand.
+- Creating a more meaningful brand association: Most people would rather do business with someone they can put a face to.
+By sending a video email with yourself in the recording, your customers will be able to make a more personal association with your brand.
 Your business is no longer solely about your product or service but involves a human aspect as well.

 - Educating and informing your customers: You can use video emailing to distribute your product tutorial or promotional video directly to your targets, rather than wait for them to visit your website.
 Pair this with a recorded message from you or your team, and links to more resources, and your customer will be fully equipped to make the right decision.

 In the end, video marketing can be used in a multitude of ways.
 These are just some of the ideas about how to use video in email marketing.
 How you choose to use it depends on the nature of your business, but you can be certain of one thing: video works.
 It’s time to revamp your marketing strategies to include video marketing.
 If you’re ready to take the next step, then check out some of these resources to help you get started: